These chocolate chip cookie cups are filled with my smooth homemade caramel sauce. I sprinkle sea salt on top which balances the sweetness.

 And the steps:

-How to Make Chocolate Chip Cookie Cups
+How to Make Chocolate Chip Cookie Cups with Step by Step Pictures

 First, I make the caramel sauce and set aside to cool.
 Then I make the dough.
 I place the butter in the bowl of my stand mixer fitted with the paddle attachment and beat until it is soft for almost 2 minutes.
 Then I add the brown sugar and white sugar, cream them until light and fluffy.
 Later I add the egg and vanilla.
 I mix until totally combined.
 Then I add the flour in 2-3 batches and mix until totally incorporated.
 I always scrape down the sides and bottom of the bowl as needed during these steps.
-Finally I add the chocolate chips and mix for 3-4 seconds.
+Finally, I add the chocolate chips and mix for 3-4 seconds.

 After the dough is ready, I divide it into equally 15 pieces(55grams).
 First, I roll them into balls.
 Then I place the balls in a cupcake pan and press the balls onto bottom and up sides to give a cup shape with my fingers.
 I bake them for 12 minutes until they are lightly golden brown.
 The dough will be puffed when they are out of the oven.
 Using the back of a measuring spoon, I gently press the center to give its cup shape again.
 I let the cookie cups cool in the pan for 10 minutes.
 Then I gently remove the cookie cups with a toothpick.